colymba/GridFieldBulkEditingTools/README.md

 #### $config overview
 The available configuration options are:
-* 'imageFieldName' : sets the name of the Image field of the managed Model (i.e. 'MyImageID')
+* 'fileRelationName' : sets the name of the File/Image field of the managed Model (i.e. 'MyImage')
 * 'editableFields' : array of string referencing specific CMS fields available for editing
 * 'fieldsClassBlacklist' : array of string referencing types (ClassName) of fields that wont be available for editing
 * 'fieldsNameBlacklist' : array of string referencing the names of fields that wont be available for editing